n7tae/urfd/README.md

 cp ../config/urfd.terminal .
 ```

 If you are not going to support G3 linking, you don't need to copy the .terminal file.
 Use your favorite editor to modify each of these files.
 If you want a totally open network, the blacklist and whitelist files are ready to go.
 The blacklist determine which callsigns can't use the reflector.
 The whitelist determines which callsigns can use the reflector.
-The interlink file sets up the XLX<--->XLX inter-linking and/or out-going XRF peer linking.
+The interlink file sets up the URF<--->URF inter-linking and/or out-going XRF peer linking.

 When you are done with the configuration files and ready to start the installation process, you can return to the main repository directory: